-The COP26 Virtual Ocean Pavilion will showcase why the ocean matters in climate negotiations and to all life on our planet.
-It aims to increase knowledge, commitment and action for the ocean-climate nexus at the UN Climate Conference (COP26) in Glasgow.
+The COP26 Virtual Ocean Pavilion showcased why the ocean matters in climate negotiations and to all life on our planet.
+It aimed to increase knowledge, commitment and action for the ocean-climate nexus at the UN Climate Conference (COP26) in Glasgow.

 Roundtable on the UNFCCC Subsidiary Body for Scientific and Technological Advice (SBSTA) Ocean & Climate Change Dialogue Theme: Strengthening cooperation and collaboration among relevant UN bodies in tackling ocean and climate change